 - We will notify you about your AP certificate expiry well in advance of the expiration date

-- We would like to know if you have Peppol participants in other SMPs than Galaxy Gateway SMP.
+- We need to know if you have Peppol participants in other SMPs than in the Tickstar SMP.

-- We will initiate the certificate request process through Peppol’s Helpdesk
+- We will initiate the request process through Peppol’s Helpdesk for both a Test and Production AP certificate

-- You will receive an enrollment e-mail from Enterprise PKI Team <firstname.lastname@example.org> and an SMS passcode from Peppol related to the certificate.
-Please forward both to us.
-Use a separate channel for the SMS passcode, such as SMS or Whatsapp.
+- You will receive an enrollment e-mails from Enterprise PKI Team <email@example.com> and SMS passcodes from Peppol related to each of the requested Test and Prod certificate.
+Please forward all of them to us as advised in the email instruction in bullet point no. 1 above

 - We will enroll for your certificate.

-- We will update the certificate in your AP instance and in Galaxy Gateway SMP.
+- We will update the certificate in your AP instance and in the Tickstar SMP.

 - We will send the public key of the AP certificate to you